alexlee22/indoor-tracking-blog/_posts/2016-05-16-hardening-the-%#@!-up.md

 ![alt text]({{ site.baseurl}}/assets/bluetooth-commit-setup-and-commit-error/floorplan_beacon_range.jpg)

 Here we have the blue squares representing a hypothetical location of a beacon location which receives information from the trackers.
-The orange representing the range of the tracker. some of the ranges 'overlap' while others fail to cover specific areas within the space, shown by the white space within the plan.
+The orange representing the range of the beacon. some of the ranges 'overlap' while others fail to cover specific areas within the space, shown by the white space within the plan.
 The issue here is that the individual being tracker may step into this 'unmonitored territory' and then go off the grid completely.
 A way of overcoming this is searching for individuals, but doing it in a ***near-real time*** basis.
 This structure assumes that the tracker may at some point be out of range of the reciever, so best to design for worste case scenario.

 The floor plan could then be divided into a grid which could represent zones within the floor plan.
 The grid might look a little like this.